Chicong00/Chicong00/README.md

 ###

-<p align="left">Taking on the 🎮 of life with a dreamy mind that loves 📚 and🎧 , calloused hands from 👨‍💻 and 🏋️‍♂️ , and blistered feet from dribbling ⚽ on the pitch.</p>
+<p align="left">I’m conquering the 🎮 of life with a dreamy 🧠 that loves 📚 and🎧 , calloused 🖐️ from 👨‍💻 and 🏋️‍♂️ , and blistered 🐾 from dribbling ⚽ on the pitch.</p>

 ###